xLupusx/github-upload/README.md

 # Pok Deng

-A sophomore year's project I did in order to learn Java's Swift GUI, based on a simple Thai card game called *Pok Deng*.
+A sophomore year's project I did in order to learn Java's Swift GUI, and upload to GitHub in order to learn Git.

+Based on a simple Thai card game called *Pok Deng*.

 Written in Java with Netbeans IDE.